nuzzz/ConspecDashboard/README.md

 # conspec-app

-Conspec app for load and scheduling of Microsoft project files
+A prototype for load and scheduling of Microsoft project files.

 The Conspec-App project is used to extract Microsoft project file data and through the use of Todoist API place that data into todoist.